-- Cardboard packaging must contain at least 90% paper/paperboard. - A minimum of 90% by weight of the wood raw material that is used in the paper/cardboard must be made of recycled material. - The remaining proportion of wood raw material (that is not recycled material) must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources). - Two-sided plastic laminate is not permitted. - Polyvinyl chloride (PVC) and other halogenated plastics must not be used in the packaging (container and / or closure). - Aluminium and other metals must not be used in the packaging (container and/or closure). - Exception: Metal rivets for attaching plastic handles to heavier cardboard packaging (> 4.5 kg) for powder detergents. - Paper labels are permitted.
+• Cardboard packaging must contain at least 90% paper/paperboard.

+- The wood raw material must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources). - Two-sided plastic laminate is not permitted. - Polyvinyl chloride (PVC) and other halogenated plastics must not be used in the packaging (container and / or closure). - Aluminium and other metals must not be used in the packaging (container and/or closure).

+Exception: Metal rivets for attaching plastic handles to heavier cardboard packaging (> 4.5 kg) for powder detergents.

+- Paper labels are permitted.
 Other types of labels are not permitted.
-The label glue must be water soluble. - Solid coloured cardboard is not permitted Exception: White solid coloured cardboard.
+The label glue must be water soluble. - Coloured cardboard is not permitted.

+Exception: White solid coloured cardboard.